Mazen-ibrahim/Mazen-ibrahim/README.md

 - [**Places Tracker App**](https://github.com/Mazen-ibrahim/Flutter-Projects/tree/main/places) - A Flutter application that allows users to save and manage memorable places they visit

  **Embedded Systems**
- -[**Braille Display Device**](https://github.com/Mazen-ibrahim/Braille-Display-System) - This system was created to aid in the **education of blind and visually impaired people**, providing interactive learning and accessibility tools
+ - [**Braille Display Device**](https://github.com/Mazen-ibrahim/Braille-Display-System) - This system was created to aid in the **education of blind and visually impaired people**, providing interactive learning and accessibility tools

 ---
 ## Connect with Me